gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 #### 2.7.1.
 Paper-Based Documents

-Quizzers may bring with them to their chairs any paper-based documents or notes for reference intended for use with open-book responses, but these must have a means to be closed and remain closed until the quizzer calls for open-book, then return to being closed after each query.
+Quizzers may bring with them to their chairs any paper-based documents or notes for reference intended for use with open-book responses, but these must have a means to be set in a state where their content is hidden and remain in such state until the quizzer calls for open-book, then returned to that state after each query.

 ### 2.8.
 Scoring